 My go to comfort food will always be some type of Vietnamese noodle soup.
 Every time I eat a bowl, it reminds me of home in LA which I don’t get back to that much.
 One of my favorites is Bun Rieu.
-Bun Rieu is a noodle soup with a pork based broth filled with tons of tomatoes and topped with a shrimp paste/egg mixture.
-It’s an unusual combination but I promise you everyone whose tried it loves it.
+Bun Rieu is a noodle soup with a pork based broth filled with tons of tomatoes and topped with a crab paste/egg mixture.
+It’s an unusual combination, but I promise you everyone whose tried it loves it.

 The first time I ever made this dish I was surprised at how easy it was.
-The broth is made from 9 ingredients: pork (any cut), onion, tomatoes, salt, green onions, chili powder, chicken broth, eggs, and shrimp paste.
+The broth is made from 9 ingredients: pork (any cut), onion, tomatoes, salt, green onions, chili powder, chicken broth, eggs, and crab paste.
 I have probably mentioned this before but the key to the perfect Vietnamese noodle soup is a clear broth.
 This is achieved through the elimination of impurities.
 Pork is one of those meats that produces the most impurities, so instead of just scooping them out, I add the pork to water, bring it to a boil, and throw away all that water.
 It sounds crazy but effective.

 The thing I love most about this noodle soup and every Vietnamese noodle soup is that you can customize the toppings to your tastes.
 I’ve seen Bun Rieu topped with fried tofu, shredded cabbage, mint, bean sprouts, blood cake etc. I like mine nice and simple, so I just add some green onions and a few veggies if I have them on hand.

-- 3 pounds pork shoulder (cut into 2 inch pieces)
+- 2.5 pounds pork shoulder (cut into 2 inch pieces)

 - 1 onion